 First dates hopefully lead to second dates.
 It can all depend on the memories made on that first night out together.
 For a first date to remember, here are 9 excellent options in Colorado.

-Give your date the sun and the moon and the stars at this 1894 historic observatory.
+Give your date the sun, moon, and stars at this 1894 historic observatory.
 The 26 foot-long, 20-inch refractor has been pointed skyward for more than 100 years.
 Take a peek through the eyepiece and you just might see Venus, Mars, Jupiter or Saturn and a universe of possibilities.
-Cost is only $1.
 The Denver Astronomy Club meets here regularly with extra telescopes for additional viewing.

-Grab a picnic lunch for a day of outdoor exploring at this spectacular 80-foot triple waterfall, the only one in the entire state.
+Grab a picnic lunch for a day of outdoor exploring at this spectacular 80-foot triple waterfall with your date.
 It’s awe-inspiring to stand beneath the hundreds of gallons of water as they flow over a travertine dam.
 The lush trees and greenery are kept moist by the spray from the cascading water.
 A short-paved trail takes you to the base of the falls.
 For the really adventurous, spend a little time exploring the limestone caves.

 Tempt the inner chocoholic with a date night at a tasty truffles and ganache class or demystifying how to make French macarons.
 A little chocolate wrangling makes for sweet way to spend time together.
 Classes are monthly.
 Also available is a chocolate tasting and pairing workshop with either wine or beer, as well as a Chocolate Appreciation 101 Workshop, an educational look at chocolate from around the world.